ReemKish/comet/README.md

-# comet
+# Comet
+Made by Re'em Kishnevsky.
-2D sandbox space shooter game written in Python using the pygame library
+2D sandbox space shooter game written in Python using the pygame library.